-690,000 were sentenced to death, the others to ten years of forced labour in the Gulag by the extra-judicial troika (“three-member commissions”), dvoika (“two-member commissions”) and Special Board; others came briefly before the courts, military tribunals or the Military Collegium of the Supreme Court in Moscow .
-The extra-judicial bodies examined the cases as presented to them by the NKVD, with no defence and in the absence of the accused.
+690,000 were sentenced to death, the others to years of forced labour in the Gulag by the extra-judicial troika (local “three-member commissions”), dvoika (Moscow-based “two-member commission” of Yezhov and Vyshinsky) and Special Board; some came briefly before the courts, military tribunals or the Military Collegium of the Supreme Court in Moscow .
+Most were tried by the extra-judicial bodies named above according to evidence and charges presented to them by the NKVD, with no defence and in the absence of the accused.

-Between July and November 1937 orders to arrest particular categories of suspect were issued by Nikolai Yezhov, the People’s Commissar for Internal Affairs.
+Between July and November 1937 a series of orders to arrest particular categories of suspect were issued by Nikolai Yezhov, the People’s Commissar for Internal Affairs.

 The purpose of this operation was to eliminate “German agents and spies,” in particular “those who infiltrated military factories.”
 In reality, the operation was specifically aimed at Soviet citizens of German origin, German emigrants (including communist emigrants), as well as anybody who might have had professional or personal ties with Germany, a country considered particularly hostile to the USSR.